egillanton/NLTKTwitterBot/README.md

 ---
 ## Project
-In this project the team implemented a Twitter bot, generating tweets from a trained corpus trained with the [NTLK](https://github.com/nltk/nltk) library.
+In this project the team implemented a Twitter bot ([MLVmot](https://twitter.com/MlVbot)), generating tweets from a trained corpus trained with the [NTLK](https://github.com/nltk/nltk) library.

 ## Setup
 The project is python project created within Pycharm as a python project.